PedroPlimPlim/ChatBot_AI/README.md

-# Marigó, a chatbot AI
+# Calfé, a chatbot AI
-## Marigó is a chatbot created using the Google artificial intelligence, the Gemini API.
+## Calfé is a chatbot created using the Google artificial intelligence, the Gemini API.
 ### It's a simple bot created with python made to be used alongside a standalone source code editor, like vscode.

 > [!IMPORTANT]